 What is a pool inspection and why get one?

 Pools and Spas provide fun and relaxation for you and your family year after year.
 As with anything, continual maintenance and occasional repair will keep your pool or spa in the best shape for the longest time.
-If you are the buyer, how do you know how the pool or spa has been taken care of?
+If you are the buyer of a home with an in-ground pool, how do you know how the pool has been taken care of?
 If you are the homeowner, how do you let the current buyer know everything you’ve done to maintain your pool or spa?
 The answer is simple: Get a pool inspection!

-A pool inspection is designed to uncover any current or potential problems that may cost thousands of dollars and require a pool repair.
-A pool inspection is not a full run diagnostic on problem equipment.
+An inspection on your Crystal Lake home’s pool is designed to uncover any current or potential problems that may cost thousands of dollars and require a pool repair.
 During the inspection, if problems are identified, recommendations are made on the next step for repair or replacement.

 - Pool Body – This includes the pool and deck surface materials and conditions, the coping surrounding the pool, any tile or grouting, drains and skimmers.